QEP Resources, Inc. [QEP] – 3 Facts you Should Read Before investing in QEP

 Shifting the focus to workforce efficiency, QEP Resources, Inc. [QEP] earns $4,156,129 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 11.81 and its Total Asset Turnover is 0.29.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.84 and its Current Ratio is 0.84.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 2.15, which indicates that it is 7.09% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 30.63.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 2.14, which indicates that it is 5.31% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 27.20.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is QEP Resources, Inc. [QEP] a Reliable Buy?